Fall 2022 Registration Notes

 If you are interested in UMass Amherst summer or winter classes, request an enrollment appointment through SPIRE.
 To enroll in a summer or winter class, first logon to SPIRE: Enrollment > Summer/Wtr/Non-deg Enroll Appt; then add the appropriate summer or winter session.

 Approval requires completion of the Substitution Form for Civil Engineering courses which is added to the student's file when a substitution is approved.
 The Form shall include a summary of the course content and its relation to an existing course within the Department if any and a statement of the reason for the substitution.
-Approval for the CEE course substitution must be granted by the student’s advisor, the instructor and/or group in the CEE subject area in which the substitution is requested and the Chief Undergraduate Advisor.
+Approval for the CEE course substitution must be granted by the student’s advisor, the instructor and/or group in the CEE subject area in which the substitution is requested, and the Undergraduate Program Director.
 Approval of the instructor and/or group for the substitute course shall be based on the course syllabus and its relation to an existing course within the Department, and/or be based on the clear and definite career goals of the student.

 It is often possible to arrange an independent study which can be used as a CE Elective.
 Students are encouraged to approach faculty to discuss topics of mutual interest.
 Note that only one independent study can be used towards a CE Elective; contact Jodi Ozdarski for the request form.